jacobarriola/floating-orchard/README.md

-Core HTML, CSS, Sass, Foundation and Compass files for custom theme for WordPress.

-This core directory servers as the basis for the Floating Orchard custom theme (https://github.com/jacobarriola/floating-orchard-wp).
+This core directory serves as the basis for the Floating Orchard custom WordPress theme (https://github.com/jacobarriola/floating-orchard-wp).

 <h2>Sass</h2>

 The site is built using Sass and follows general recommended practices per Sass' documention (http://sass-lang.com/documentation/file.SASS_REFERENCE.html).
-As of this write up, Sass 3.3.8 (Magestic Maple was used).
+As of this write up, Sass 3.3.8 (Magestic Maple) was used.

 Generally speaking, Sass was utilized for nesting CSS, organizing stylesheets, & color variables.